 Spain has various options for those looking to catch some sunshine during the winter months.
 Visit the Canary Islands and experience a relaxing, warm holiday right in the middle of winter.
 Or explore one of the country’s several cities and enjoy the clement weather in Spain.

 The city is famous for its bright walls and buildings, which help you get into that summer feeling even though it’s winter.
-During winter in Malaga, the temperatures are mild when the sun is out, and with your sun hat on, the weather feels nothing short of pleasant.
+The temperatures are mild when the sun is out, and with your sun hat on, the weather feels nothing short of pleasant.